hpsaturn/hpsaturn.github.io/_posts/2026-09-13-sunshine-moonlight-virtual-display.md

 ## Virtual Screen Config

-Now, you have 4 monitors more in theory, but you need to add this to your setup, for instance using `xrandr` command.
+Now, in theory you have 4 more monitors, but you need to add them to your setup, for instance using the `xrandr` command.
 Here, for instance this script could configure my Tablet space:

 ```bash
 #!/bin/bash